-138. (1) A person is qualified for appointment as an auditor of a private or public company, if that person is,

-- (a) qualified and licensed in accordance with the Chartered Accountants Act, 1963 (Act 170) or a statutory modification or re-enactment of that Act; and - (b) not disqualified under subsection (2).

-(2) A person is disqualified for appointment as auditor, if that person is

-- (a) an officer of the company or of an associated company; - (b) a partner of, or in the employment of, an officer of the company or of an associated company; - (c) an infant; - (d) found by a competent court to be a person of unsound mind; - (e) a body corporate, except that members of an incorporated partnership may be appointed in the manner provided by subsection (2) of section 139;
+- 138. (1) A person is not qualified for appointment as auditor of a private or public company unless, that person is, under the Chartered Accountants Act, 1963 (Act 170), a member of the Institute of Chartered Accountants, and is not disqualified under subsection (2). - (2) A person is disqualified for appointment as auditor, if that person is - (a) an officer of the company or of an associated company; - (b) a partner of, or in the employment of, an officer of the company or of an associated company; - (c) an infant; - (d) found by a competent court to be a person of unsound mind; - (e) a body corporate, except that members of an incorporated partnership may be appointed in the manner provided by subsection (2) of section 139;

-- (f) one in respect of whom an order has been made under section 177 so long as the order remains in force unless leave to act as auditor of the company concerned has been given by the Court in accordance with that section; - (g) an undischarged bankrupt, unless that person has been granted leave to act as auditor of the company concerned by the Court by which the adjudication as bankrupt was made; or - (h) for the time being disqualified from acting as auditor of a company by order of the Registrar under subsection (4).

-(3) Paragraph (b) of subsection (2) does not disqualify a person from being appointed as auditor by reason only of the fact that that person is a partner or in the employment of a person acting as secretary of the company or of an associated company.

-(4) The Registrar may, on cause being shown, by legislative instrument, disqualify a person otherwise qualified from acting as auditor of a private company and may at any time remove that disqualification.

-(5) A person aggrieved by a decision of the Registrar under subsection (4) has a right to appeal to the Court.

-(6) A person not qualified for appointment as an auditor who acts as an auditor, commits an offence and is liable on summary conviction to a fine of not less than three hundred and twenty-five penalty units and not more than seven hundred and fifty penalty units and the company by whom that person is appointed and an officer of that company that is in default is liable to pay to the Registrar an administrative penalty of seven hundred and fifty penalty units.
+- (f) one in respect of whom an order has been made under section 177 so long as the order remains in force unless leave to act as auditor of the company concerned has been given by the Court in accordance with that section; - (g) an undischarged bankrupt, unless that person has been granted leave to act as auditor of the company concerned by the court by which the adjudication as bankrupt was made; or - (h) for the time being disqualified from acting as auditor of a company by order of the Registrar under subsection (5). - (3) Paragraph (b) of subsection (2) does not disqualify a person from being appointed as auditor by reason only of the fact that that person is a partner or in the employment of a person acting as secretary of the company or of an associated company. - (4) The Registrar may, on cause being shown, by legislative instrument, disqualify a person otherwise qualified from acting as auditor of a private company and may at any time remove that disqualification. - (5) A person aggrieved by a decision of the Registrar under subsection (4) has a right to appeal to the Court. - (6) A person not qualified for appointment as an auditor who acts as an auditor, commits an offence and is liable on summary conviction to a fine of not more than seven hundred and fifty penalty units and the company by whom that person is appointed and an officer of that company that is in default is liable to a fine of not more than seven hundred and fifty penalty units.